-The Witcher season 2 story: what we know, and what happens in the books
+The Witcher season 2 story: what we know so far

-A big talking point of The Witcher season 1 was how it told stories in multiple places and across a non-linear timeline (though the now-released official Witcher map and Witcher timeline really help make sense of the show) resulting in a multi-tale anthology of sorts.
+A big talking point of The Witcher season 1 was how it told stories in multiple places and across a non-linear timeline – the now-released official Witcher map and Witcher timeline really help make sense of the show – resulting in a multi-tale anthology of sorts.

-In an interview with Vulture discussing the odd structure of season 1, Hissrich said that while she believes she didn't give the audience too much credit – "the audience is incredibly smart" – she had "misunderstood what everyone was looking for in their entertainment".
+In an interview with Vulture discussing the odd structure of season 1, Hissrich said that while she believes "the audience is incredibly smart", she had "misunderstood what everyone was looking for in their entertainment".
 She said "I love to be challenged when I'm watching TV," but conceded that that wasn't the case for everyone.

 "That’s where we ended season 1.
 That’s absolutely where we will pick up in season two.
 The stories will be told in a much more linear fashion.
 They won’t all be one story.
 It’s not like all three are together and happy all the time.
 But, I do want to employ some different ways to look at time series-wide."

 That doesn't mean we won't see any of the episodic Geralt monster-hunting adventures that we loved in season 1.
-Hissrich will be mining "different short stories" for The Witcher season 2, and suggests the chance of flashback scenes.
+Hissrich will be mining "different short stories" for The Witcher season 2 – such as the aforementioned 'A Grain of Truth' – and suggests there's an opportunity for flashback scenes.

-Other changes are coming next year, too.
-The wrinkly Nilfgaardian armor, which some fans on the internet didn't like, will be changed in The Witcher season 2.
+Some other changes are coming next year, too.
+The wrinkly Nilfgaardian armor, which some fans on the internet didn't like, will be upgraded in The Witcher season 2.
 Hissrich told Flickering Myth's Writer Experience podcast that, "the Nilfgaard armor will be totally different.
 You have that opportunity [in season 2] to go back and course correct if you want to."

 The Witcher season 3 looks likely, too

-The Witcher could run on Netflix for a long time.
-Hissrich claims to have thought out ideas for a massive seven seasons.
+The Witcher could run on Netflix for a long time, too.
+Lauren S Hissrich claims to have thought out ideas for a massive seven seasons.
 And we're pretty certain there's enough source material left for that to be viable.

 There's plenty of books and external material for the creators to draw on, so it stands to reason we can expect to see more of them adapted into animated shorts or multiple seasons.